goforj/execx/README.md

 ### <a id="output"></a>Output

-Output executes the command and returns stdout.
+Output executes the command and returns stdout and any error.

 ```go
 out, _ := execx.Command("go", "env", "GOOS").Output()